Ninety Pound Wuss: Other projects and post activity

 Ninety Pound Wuss issued the posthumous live album Hierarchy of Snakes in 2000.
 The album, which was likely released to fulfill their contractual obligations with Tooth & Nail Records, included many songs from Short Hand Operation and Where Meager Die of Self Interest.
 It also featured the Bauhaus cover "Double Dare", as well as the unreleased track "Dead End".
 Unlike their studio albums which would see release on multiple formats, Hierarchy of Snakes was only available as a limited edition CD.

 Members of Ninety Pound Wuss began branching out into other projects towards the final stages of the band and after its breakup.
 Jeff Suffering, Matt Johnson, and John Spalding formed Raft of Dead Monkeys, who released their debut EP "DBM" in 1999.
 Johnson left the band in 2000, and was replaced by Davey B. The band followed up "DBM" with Thoroughlev on Burnout Records in 2001.
 That same year, Suffering organized the group Suffering and the Hideous Thieves, going on to issue several full-length albums, in addition to split releases with Rocky Votolato, The Hush Hush and Discover America.
 Matt Johnson recorded with The Out Circuit, a project fronted by Nathan Burke (formerly of Frodus) who, like Suffering and the Hideous Thieves, released multiple albums through Lujo Records.

 Although Spalding was diagnosed with cancer sometime in 2004, he continued on with a home recording project that came to be known as Loveland, performing the majority of the music himself.
 Members of Minus the Bear, The Blood Brothers, These Arms Are Snakes and Pretty Girls Make Graves would also contribute to these recordings.
 After a grueling four-year battle against cancer, Spalding died on November 23, 2008.
 The Loveland album, The Beautiful Truth, would be released posthumously on Tigre Blanco Records in 2009.
 Inspired by his music and friendship, Suffering created a blog shortly after Spalding's passing in an attempt to document his own life, which included his ministry at Mars Hill Church in Seattle, where he and Johnson attended and served as pastors.

+Current Activity

+Ninety Pound Wuss reformed in 2023 to play in Bremerton, WA and at Furnace Fest in Birmingham, AL.